International Relations Major Jobs

 9. Lobbyist

 At large, lobbyists try to persuade lawmakers to propose and approve of legislation.
-While there is no specific educational requirement to become a lobbyist, an international relations degree, for example, would prepare an individual with the essential background knowledge he or she needs to effectively lobby for legislature regarding foreign affairs.
+While there is no specific educational requirement to become a lobbyist, an international relations degree, for example, would prepare an individual with the essential background knowledge he or she needs to effectively lobby for legislature regarding international affairs.
 In addition to being knowledgeable, aspiring lobbyists should be social individuals with good communication skills.

 Median annual wage: $89,691–$153,318